Saturday, 18 June 2016

 The terrace was lined with large photographs of local farms and farmers whose produce was used in the restaurant – vintners, orchardists, cheese-makers, market gardeners, apiarists and producers of Charolais beef.

-By the time the first dinner guests arrived at 8 pm, the air was distinctly cold, so we followed them inside and got a table against the window, hanging over the maelstrom of the weir.
+By the time the first dinner guests arrived at 8 pm, the air was distinctly cold, so we followed them inside and got a table against the window, with the maelstrom of the weir below us.

 The menu was rather strange – we could choose one of only two main courses, both of them cold except for some warm boiled potatoes.